All Products

 data=data_in_nested_list

-# headers=dict(), # Custom request headers
+# headers=dict(), # The request header.

-# timeout=30, # Custom request timeout period.
+# timeout=30, # The request timeout period.
 Unit: seconds.

 )

-# Obtain the returned body and headers.
+# Obtain the returned HTTP body and header.

 print(response.content, response.headers)